inclusive-design/wecount.inclusivedesign.ca/src/collections/views/covid-19-vaccination-centre-data-monitor-accessibility-map.md

 ### <https://wecount.inclusivedesign.ca/map/>

-[](https://wecount.inclusivedesign.ca/map/)Please note that this is a map demonstration used for accessible data visualization purposes
+[](https://wecount.inclusivedesign.ca/map/)Please note that this is a map demonstration used for accessible data visualization purposes.

 ## Contributors: